Year 6 2023 - 2024

 Key Information:

-We will have reading lessons each week where we will focus on reading comprehension, but we encourage you to read outside of school.
-Feel free to bring your own book from home or browse the school or Miss Marr's library (a collection of her favourite reading books!).
+We will have reading lessons each week in which we will focus on reading comprehension, but we encourage you to read outside of school.
+Feel free to bring your own books from home or browse the school or class library.

-French Lessons - Tuesday and Thursday mornings with Madame Potts
+Spanish lessons - Tuesday and Thursday mornings with Madame Potts.

 Autumn - South America (with a focus on Charles Darwin)